ralphman1/AlphaTrade-Engine/README.md

    - Verify chain is in supported_chains list
    - Check chain configuration in multi_chain_executor.py
    - Ensure RPC URL is correct

+5. **"Token already held"**
+   - The bot prevents buying the same token multiple times
+   - This is a safety feature to avoid concentration risk
+   - Wait for the position to close before buying again

+6. **"Insufficient balance"**
+   - The bot checks wallet balance before trading
+   - Includes gas fee buffer to prevent failed transactions
+   - Consider reducing trade amount or adding more funds

 ### Debug Mode
 Enable debug logging in `config.yaml`: